isomerpages/moe-westviewpri/_our-curriculum/CCA (Core)/Art & Craft Club.md

 <h3 style="color:black" align="center"><u>Showing Inquisitiveness at the National Museum of Singapore</u>
 </h3>

-Although only the Category C (Upper Primary) pupils’ work was selected for display at the museum for SYF 2019, they were all keen to observe what the other schools had come up with.
+<p style="text-align:center;">Although only the Category C (Upper Primary) pupils’ work was selected for display at the museum for SYF 2019, they were all keen to observe what the other schools had come up with.</p>

 <style>
 img {